-A court application for adult child maintenance can also be made where the adult child had acquired their physical or mental disability after they had turned 18 (see Re: AM (Adult Child Maintenance) FamCA 351, here a Family Court decision was made for an order in respect of a 28-year-old child who contracted a degenerative disease at the age of 21).
+A court application for adult child maintenance can also be made where the adult child had acquired their physical or mental disability after they had turned 18 (see Re: AM (Adult Child Maintenance) FamCA 351; here a court decision was made for an order in respect of a 28-year-old child who contracted a degenerative disease at the age of 21).

 Changing an assessment

-The DHS – Child Support automatically makes new child support assessments as soon as new information about the parents’ incomes becomes available (s 75 CS(A) Act).
-This occurs when a parent lodges a tax return or advises the DHS – Child Support with an estimate that their current income is more or at least 15% lower than the child support income previously used.
+Services Australia – Child Support automatically makes new child support assessments as soon as new information about the parents’ incomes becomes available (s 75 CS(A) Act).
+This occurs when a parent lodges a tax return or advises Services Australia – Child Support with an estimate that their current income is more or at least 15% lower than the child support income previously used.

 An assessment can be varied to nil (s 66A CS(A) Act).

 A payer or payee can also ask the court to change a child support assessment if there is an application for orders pending in the court (s 116(b) CS(A) Act).
 The application can be for any type of order.
-It is necessary to obtain the leave of a court before applying to change a child support assessment in a period more than 18 months before the application.
-Leave cannot be granted for a period of greater than seven years.
+It is necessary to obtain the leave of a court before applying to change a child support assessment in a period more than 18 months, as long as the administrative assessment was not completed more than seven years prior.

 Other means of changing the assessment are:

-- making a private arrangement with the other parent that may not involve the DHS – Child Support (but a payee receiving an income-tested pension or benefit from Centrelink cannot agree to accept less than the amount assessed by the DHS – Child Support)
+- making a private arrangement with the other parent that may not involve Services Australia – Child Support (but a payee receiving an income-tested pension or benefit from Centrelink cannot agree to accept less than the amount assessed by Services Australia – Child Support)

 - making a registered child support agreement with the other parent

-- applying for a change to the assessment to the DHS – Child Support (but only for 18 months prior to the date of application) relying on the reasons based on s 117 of the CS(A) Act
+- applying for a change to the assessment to Services Australia – Child Support (but only for 18 months prior to the date of application) relying on the reasons based on s 117 of the CS(A) Act

-- objecting to a decision of the DHS – Child Support.
+- objecting to a decision of Services Australia – Child Support.

 Objections, reviews and appeals

-Parents who are unhappy with the amount of child support payable should try to resolve the problem by first contacting the DHS – Child Support.
+Parents who are unhappy with the amount of child support payable should try to resolve the problem by first contacting Services Australia – Child Support.
 Direct contact with the department sometimes allows parents to use simple administrative remedies.
-An objection form can be found on the DHS website.
+An objection form can be found on the Services Australia website.

-If a payer and/or a payee dispute a decision made by the DHS – Child Support, they can apply to the Administrative Appeals Tribunal (AAT) for an external review of most DHS – Child Support decisions regarding the:
+If a payer and/or a payee dispute a decision made by Services Australia – Child Support, they can apply to the Administrative Appeals Tribunal (AAT) for an external review of most Services Australia – Child Support decisions regarding the:

 - refusal of extension of time to lodge an objection